When I was planning my trip to Sydney, I kept on hearing how incredible the Coogee to Bondi walk was.

 This is another portion of the walk that is very scenic to take in as you see the dramatic coastline edge and waves crashing in from nearby.

 Be sure to turn around from time to time as the views looking southward are just as good!
-After a bit you will approach the Bronte Beach area, which is sure to be full of surfers no matter what time of year.
+After a bit, you will approach the Bronte Beach area, which is sure to be full of surfers no matter what time of year.

-F. Bronte Beach to Tamarama Beach
+Bronte Beach to Tamarama Beach

 After circling around the beach, head on the path closest to the water as you make the final approach of the Coogee to Bondi walk.

-G. Tamarama Beach to Bondi Beach
+Tamarama Beach to Bondi Beach

 Soon enough you will reach the one and only Bondi Beach!

-5) Leaving Bondi
+7) Leaving Bondi

-Once finished up enjoying all that Bondi Beach has to offer, it is time to make your way back to your hotel.
+Once finished enjoying all that Bondi Beach has to offer, it is time to make your way back to your hotel.

-6) Where to Stay in Sydney
+8) Where to Stay in Sydney

 There are a variety of different options to choose from when deciding where to stay in Sydney.
 One of the most popular options is to just stay within the Sydney Harbour / CBD / Downtown Area.

-There you will find plenty of restaurants and bars, easy public transportation access and of course be close by to some of Sydney’s best attractions.
+There you will find plenty of restaurants and bars, easy public transportation access and of course, be close by to some of Sydney’s best attractions.

 It really was one of the best walks I have been on and a trip to Sydney is not complete without taking part yourself.

-Feel free to take a look at the other Australia itineraries and guides up on the site for more helpful info about the country.
+Feel free to take a look at the other Australia itineraries and guides on the site for more helpful info about the country.

-Take part of the walk as part of the 3 day Sydney itinerary!
 And don’t forget to check out other walks in Sydney like the one from Spit to Manly or a day trip to the Blue Mountains.

 Vanessa